 - Not Black

-And finally, our people aren’t Black.
+And finally, our communities in the US [which tend to be Hawai’ian, Samoan and Tongan aka Polynesians as opposed to Melanesian or Micronesian] aren’t Black.
 The discrimination torch isn’t shining directly on us so there’s no sense of urgency to change anything.
 Right now, we’re exoticised, we’re non-threatening, we’re fun-loving football players and entertainers so we good.

 Here’s the thing though – given the Pacific population is one of the fastest growing demographics, trust and believe that WILL change.
 So many Pacific people are conservative and enjoy the benefits of not being discriminated against [or perceivably so].
-How can you not see that white supremacy attacks our Black brothers and sisters with one hand as it takes from us with the other.
+How can you not see that “white supremacy” attacks our Black siblings with one hand as it takes from us with the other.
 I mean it’s been happening in Hawai’i for generations.
 They’ve got great leaders there but all their efforts are being exhausted by a sovereignty battle.
 Even Hollywood’s coming for their necks.